Provisions, Contingent Liabilities and Contingent Assets

 5. Other Commitments

-(C) Claims where the claim payment period exceeds four years:
+C. Claims where the claim payment period exceeds four years:

-12. Premium Deficiency Reserve , .
+12. Premium Deficiency Reserve

 The Appointed Actuary has reviewed the Unearned premium reserve (UPR) posted in the Financial statements against the estimated liability of the Company under unexpired obligations (including claims and claims related expenses) towards policyholders (URR) for all business segments.
 The UPR provided in the financials is sufficient to the cover the URR at the Company level thus; no premium deficiency reserve has been created.

-13. investments
+13. Investments

-a.
-There are no contracts outstanding in relation to Purchases where deliveries are pending and Sales where payments are overdue respectively.
+a) There are no contracts outstanding in relation to Purchases where deliveries are pending and Sales where payments are overdue respectively.

-14. Managerial Remuneration A) Qualitative Disclosures
+14. Managerial Remuneration

-(i) Information relating to the composition and mandate of the nomination and remuneration committee.
 Nomination and Remuneration Committee is the Committee of Board of Directors of the Company, constituted in accordance with the provisions of Section 178 of the Companies Act, 2013.

-During FY 2024, the composition of Nomination and Remuneration Committee has been as follows:
+As on March 31, 2026, the composition of Nomination and Remuneration Committee has been as follows:

-(ii) Information relating to the design and structure of remuneration policy and key features and objective of the policy: The level and composition of remuneration is reasonable, market competitive and sufficient to attract, retain and motivate the best talent for positions of the Directors, Key Managerial Persons (KMPs) and Senior Managerial Persons (SMPs).
+The level and composition of remuneration is reasonable, market competitive and sufficient to attract, retain and motivate the best talent for positions of the Directors, Key Managerial Persons (KMPs) and Senior Managerial Persons (SMPs).
 The relationship of remuneration is linked to performance.
 Remuneration involves a balance between Fixed and Variable pay, reflecting short and long-term performance objectives appropriate to the Measure of Success (MOS) achievement by the Company.

-(iii) Description of the ways in which current and future risks are taken into the account in the remuneration policy.
+iii.
+Description of the ways in which current and future risks are taken into the account in the remuneration policy.

 Nomination and Remuneration Committee (NRC) include following parameters as measurements to the annual performance evaluation of Directors, Key Managerial Persons (KMPs) and Senior Managerial Persons (SMPs).